 - Difficulty sitting still – fidgets or taps hands or feet when sitting

-- Frequently leaves seat or walks around when expected to remain in place
+- Frequently leaves their seat or walks around when expected to remain in place

-- Runs or engages in activities during inappropriate times
+- Runs or engages in activities at inappropriate times

 - Unable to play or engage in activities quietly